University of Texas Longhorn Band: Pregame

+At the annual TXOU rivalry game, Wall to Wall Band is usually performed as pregame.

 Non-traditional shows

 The Longhorn Band performs four non-traditional shows each year.
 The band typically selects music that highlights a wide variety of musical artists and thematic ideas.
 The music and drill for these performances are arranged by current and former staff of the University of Texas School of Music.
 Thanks to the high general level of musical talent in the Longhorn Band, complex arrangements of popular tunes appear many times every year.